graphile/graphile.github.io/src/pages/graphile-build/index.md

 schema in sync.

-`graphile-build-pg` is a collection of plugins which adds extensive support for PostGraphQL by performing introspection of your database schema and **automatically** building the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds.
+`graphile-build-pg` is a collection of plugins which adds extensive support for PostGraphile by performing introspection of your database schema and **automatically** building the relevant GraphQL objects and fields based on the tables, columns, functions, relations that it finds.
 This is the core of [PostGraphile](/postgraphile/).